John Law (economist): Early years

 Law was born into a family of Lowland Scots bankers and goldsmiths from Fife; his father, William, had purchased Lauriston Castle, a landed estate at Cramond on the Firth of Forth and was known as Law of Lauriston.
 On leaving the High School of Edinburgh, Law joined the family business at the age of 14 and studied the banking business until his father died in 1688.
 He subsequently neglected the firm in favour of extravagant pursuits and travelled to London, where he lost large sums by gambling.

 On 9 April 1694, John Law fought a duel with another British dandy, Edward "Beau" Wilson, in Bloomsbury Square, London.
 Wilson had challenged Law over the affections of Elizabeth Villiers.
 Law killed Wilson with a single pass and thrust of his sword.
-He was arrested, charged with murder and stood trial at the Old Bailey.
+He was arrested and charged with murder and stood trial at the Old Bailey.
 He appeared before the infamously sadistic "hanging judge" Salathiel Lovell and was found guilty of murder and sentenced to death.
 He was initially incarcerated in Newgate Prison to await execution.
 His sentence was later commuted to a fine, on the grounds that the killing only amounted to manslaughter.
 Wilson's brother appealed and had Law imprisoned, but he managed to escape to Amsterdam.

-Career

-Economic theory and practice
+Economic theoretician

 Law urged the establishment of a national bank to create and increase instruments of credit and the issue of banknotes backed by land, gold, or silver.
-The first manifestation of Law's system came when he had returned to Scotland and contributed to the debates leading to the Treaty of Union 1707.
+The first manifestation of Law's System came when he had returned to Scotland and contributed to the debates leading to the Treaty of Union 1707.
 He wrote a pamphlet entitled Two Overtures Humbly Offered to His Grace John Duke of Argyll, Her Majesties High Commissioner, and the Right Honourable the Estates of Parliament (1705) which foreshadowed the ideas he would propose for establishing new systems of finance, paper money and refinancing the national debt in a subsequent tract entitled Money and Trade Considered: with a Proposal for Supplying the Nation with Money (1705).
 Law's propositions of creating a national bank in Scotland were ultimately rejected, and he left to pursue his ambitions abroad.

+By 1710, Law had married Lady Katherine Knowles or Knollys (1669-1747), daughter of Nicholas Knowles, 3rd Earl of Banbury.
+They had a daughter, Mary Katherine, who went on to marry her cousin, William Knollys (Banbury MP).